lloydgalley/docs/alltra-smartchain-services/alltra-smartchain-consensus-technical/end-of-cycle-flow.md

 ***Here is a helpful key for the following documention.***
 [Alltra Smartchain](https://alltra.global) - Will take you to the Alltra Smartchain Explorer
-[(ALL coins)](https://www.alltraverse.com/express-checkout) - Will take you to the Alltra Smartchain Express chekcout to purchse ALL coin within a minute.
+[ALL coins](https://www.alltraverse.com/express-checkout) - Will take you to the Alltra Smartchain Express chekcout to purchse ALL coin within a minute.
+[ALL mainnet](https://alltra.global) - Another link to the Alltra Smartchain Explorer.

 ### Overview

 1. The `BlockReward.reward` function is called every block.
 When the cycle ends, it calls the `Consensus.cycle`.